 Scrapie was first diagnosed in indigenous Norwegian sheep in 1981.
-Increasing numbers of scrapieinfected flocks were identified in the 1990s, culminating with 31 detected flocks in 1996 (Figure 1).
-By the end of 2007, scrapie had been diagnosed in a total of 128 sheep flocks and one goat herd (1).
+Increasing numbers of scrapie-infected flocks were identified in the 1990s, culminating with 31 detected flocks in 1996 (Figure 1).
+By the end of 2008, scrapie had been diagnosed in a total of 135 sheep flocks and one goat herd (1).
 Scrapie has been a notifiable disease in Norway since 1965, and control measures have involved destruction of all sheep in affected flocks and in close contact flocks until 2004.
 The Norwegian scrapie surveillance and control programme was launched in 1997 (2).

-In 1998 a new type of scrapie, Nor98 scrapie, was detected in Norway.
+In 1998 a new type of scrapie, Nor98 scrapie, was identified in Norway.
 The diagnosis of Nor98 scrapie is verified by Western blot.
-Nor98 scrapie differs from classical scrapie in several aspects, including the Western blot profile, the distribution of protease resistant prion protein (PrP^{Sc}) in the brain, and absence of detectable PrP^{Sc} in lymphoid tissue (3).
+Nor98 scrapie differs from classical scrapie in several aspects, including the Western blot profile, the distribution of protease resistant prion protein (PrPsc) in the brain, and absence of detectable PrPsc in lymphoid tissues (3).
 The main clinical sign observed in Nor98 scrapie cases has been ataxia.
 The PrP genotype distribution among Nor98 scrapie cases differs markedly from that of the previous cases with classical scrapie (4).